Extension of the iterated perturbation theory at arbitrary fillings to nonequilibrium steady states: Nonequilibrium iterated perturbation theory

 The workflow is as follows.
 For a given hybridization function $\underline{\Delta}(\omega)$, we start from an initial guess $\left( n^{\text{ trial}}, \mu^{\text{ trial}}_{0} \right)$ and compute the Weiss field, the SE, and the impurity GF according to Eqs.~\eqref{eq:gen_weiss_field}, \eqref{eq:extended_ipt_se_ansatz}, and \eqref{eq:imp_gf}, respectively.
 We then determine the self-consistent solution $(n,\mu_{0})$ by solving the two equations

 and

 iteratively~\footnote{We note that, out of equilibrium, the Friedel sum rule discussed in previous work~\cite{ka.ko.96,da.mo.16} does not apply, and its proper generalization remains unclear.
 Nonetheless, benchmark comparisons with the AMEA impurity solver indicate that the IPT-$n_0$ approximation performs satisfactorily in all cases considered so far.}.
-As already reported in Ref.~\cite{ka.ko.96}, convergence is typically achieved within 10 iterations.
+As already reported in Ref.~\cite{ka.ko.96}, convergence is typically achieved within 10 iterations.~\footnote{\REFONE{Each impurity solver run discussed in this work was initialized from the \emph{same} fixed cold-start initial guess ($\mu^{\text{trial}}_0=0$, $n^{\text{trial}}=1/2$) with no continuation or warm-starting between neighboring bias points: each $(U,T,\epsilon_{\text{f}},\Phi)$ point is an independent root-finding problem for $(n,\mu_0)$.
+All runs converged to a unique, physical solution ($0<n<1$, finite $\kel{\Sigma}$ and $\kel{G}$ at every frequency), with no case of multiple attracting fixed points -- not even when the initial guess was changed for a few selected data points (not shown) -- or unphysical output anywhere in this work.
+This is consistent with the robust convergence already reported for the equilibrium KK-IPT scheme in Ref.~\cite{ka.ko.96}.
+However, we did find instances of non-convergence when the initial guess for $n$ was too close to either 0 or 1.}}